 A WDH is only required when the download on the tow vehicle’s rear tyres is not acceptable.
 If it is acceptable you can readily compensate for that weight shift.
 To do so, increase tow vehicle rear tyre pressures by 50-70 kPa (7-10 psi).

-Caravan independent suspension has next to no benefit
+Travel Trailer independent suspension has next to no benefit

 Passenger car independent (front) suspension stems from the 1930s.
 It resulted from a buyer demand for softer suspension.
 Softening and increasing spring travel, however, resulted in beam front axle wheel ‘tramping’.
 The wheels would alternately jump up and down and swing violently from lock to lock.
 This particularly happened with poorly damped and/or soft suspension long-travel suspension.